scikit-hep/numpythia/README.rst

 Tutorial
 --------

-PYTHIA settings can be passed in one of three ways: through the `**kwargs` arguments of the constructor `Pythia(..., **kwargs)`
+PYTHIA settings can be passed in one of three ways: through the `**kwargs` arguments of the constructor `Pythia(..., **kwargs)`:

 .. code-block:: python

    pythia = Pythia(..., Beams_eCM=13000.)

-or as a dictionary
+Or as a dictionary:

 .. code-block:: python

    pythia = Pythia(..., params={'Beams:eCM':  13000.})

-or via a Python command file
+Or via a Python command file:

 .. code-block:: python